jixiaod/telepushx/README.md

-# telepushx
+# TelePushX

-Telepushx is a Telegram message push service that supports sending messages to multiple users at the same time.
+TelePushX is a Telegram message push service that supports sending messages to multiple users at the same time.

 ## Features